emvaugh2/Docker-Study-Notes/README.md

 **Today's Topics**

-* Docker Certified Associate
+* Docker - Deep Dive

 So we're going to skip the Docker Swarm and Kubernetes section of learn Docker by doing.
 I'm looking for a cloud role and I think those put me more into DevOps territory which I would like to learn.
 I just don't think it's mission critical for my success right now.
-That's beind said, we're going to move onto the Docker Certified Associate course and make our way through that.
+That's being said, we're going to move onto the Docker - Deep Dive course and make our way through that.
 Then I'll be done with Docker.

 ## 12.30.2024